 \begin{definition} Given a preference relation $\succsim$, a function $\nu:\mathcal{F}\to [0,1]$ is a \emph{$\succsim$-matching probability} if for all $A\in \mathcal{F}$, there exists $R_A\in \mathcal{G}$ such that $\nu(A)=\mathbb{P}(R_A)$ and $A\simeq R_A$. \end{definition}

 Intuitively, a $\succsim$-matching probability uses the restriction of the preference relation $\succsim$ on $\mathcal{F}$ to produce a description of ambiguity on the level of events.
-The definition formalizes the idea that, for each event $A \in \mathcal{F}$, the preference relation $\succsim$ is used to identify a non-ambiguous probability $\nu(A)$ such that a bet paying \$1 if $A$ occurs (and \$0 otherwise) and a non-ambiguous bet that pays \$1 with probability $\nu(A)$ (and \$0 otherwise) are equally preferred.
-Our definition of a $\succsim$-matching probability only works in the Savage setting with pure risk, as $\mathcal{G}$ needs to contain non-ambiguous events to have the aforementioned interpretation.
+The definition formalizes the idea that, for each event $A \in \mathcal{F}$, the preference relation $\succsim$ is used to identify a unambiguous probability $\nu(A)$ such that a bet paying \$1 if $A$ occurs (and \$0 otherwise) and a unambiguous bet that pays \$1 with probability $\nu(A)$ (and \$0 otherwise) are equally preferred.
+Our definition of a $\succsim$-matching probability only works in the Savage setting with pure risk, as $\mathcal{G}$ needs to contain unambiguous events to have the aforementioned interpretation.

 \begin{proposition} For every preference relation $\succsim$ satisfying Axioms (RC), (M), (SRM), and (C), there exists a unique $\succsim$-matching probability $\nu$.
 Furthermore, $\nu$ is a continuous risk-conforming capacity, and